friends-of-presta/security-advisories/_posts/2024-04-29-pqprintshippinglabels.md

 +$filename = basename($_REQUEST['filename']);
 ```

-Be warned that this fix is perfectible.
+Be warned this fix is perfectible.
 See recommendations below.

 ## Other recommendations